 Children begin understanding the world in the Early Years.
-Learning is planned for children based on their interests so that Children are able to talk about past and present events in their own lives and in the lives of family members.
+Learning is planned for children based on their interests so that children are able to talk about past and present events in their own lives and in the lives of family members.
 They know that other children don’t always enjoy the same things, and are sensitive to this.
 They know about similarities and differences between themselves and others.

 Learning walls in every classroom provide constant scaffolding for children.
 Tier three subject specific vocabulary is displayed on the learning walls along with key facts and questions, and model exemplars of the work being taught.

-History assessment is ongoing throughout the relevant cross-curricular units of work to inform teachers with their planning lesson activities and differentiation.
+History assessment is ongoing throughout the relevant cross-curricular units of work to inform teachers with their planning of lesson activities and objectives.
 Summative assessment is completed at the end of each topic where history objectives have been covered; an objective tracker on medium term planning is used to inform teachers and leaders of school improvements, or skills that need to be further enhanced.